Frequent topics in my work

 We can meet either in my private practice in Berlin at Kurfürstendamm/Zoologischer Garten or online from anywhere in the world.
 You can also mix the two and we can meet live in the practice one day and via Zoom the next.
 Simply click on the yellow booking button to book your preferred appointment.

 Please also note that my counselling is not covered by public health insurance in Germany which means that I can only work with self-pay clients.
-A 60 minute therapy session will cost 190,- €.
+A 60 minute therapy session for individuals costs 190 Euros.
+A 90 minutes session for couples costs 290 Euros.

 To contact me, there are several channels available to you: